 We have already found that Maratha community 317. has adequate and sufficient representation in the public services.
 We have also noted that representation of Maratha in public services is present in all categories i.e. Group A, Group B, Group C and Group D posts, and the Marathas have the competing occupied posts by with open representation categories.
-The of Marathas as noticed above has in many grades about 30% against all filled posts of open category.
-When a community is able to compete with open category candidates and obtain substantial number of seats (about 30%), this was relevant fact to be noticed while considering and educational backwardness the social of the community.
-Even if grant and non-grant of reservation to backward under Article 16(4) may not be considered as decisive for socially and educationally backward class for grant under Article grant or non-grant under Article 16(4) 15(4) but certainly is relevant for consideration which reflects on backward class or classes both in favour and against such backward class.
+The of Marathas noticed above has in many grades about 30% against all filled posts of open category.
+When a community is able to compete with open category candidates and obtain substantial number of seats (about 30%), this was relevant fact to be noticed while considering and educational backwardness the social the community.
+Even if grant and non-grant of reservation to backward under Article 16(4) may not be considered as decisive for socially educationally backward class for grant under Article grant or non-grant under Article 16(4) 15(4) but certainly is relevant for consideration reflects on backward class or classes both in favour and against such backward class.
 We have noticed that the Commission has taken erroneous view that the representation of Maratha community in public services is not proportionate to their population and has recommended for grant of reservation under Article 16(4).
-We having disapproved the grant of reservation under Article 16(4)to Maratha community, the said decision becomes relevant and shall have certainly effect on the decision of the Commission holding Maratha to be socially and educationally backward.
+We having disapproved the grant of reservation under Article 16(4) to Maratha community, the said decision becomes relevant and shall have certainly effect on the decision of the Commission holding Maratha to be socially educationally backward.
 Sufficient and adequate representation of Maratha community in public services is indicator that they are not socially and educationally backward.

-318. The Commission in its report while discussing, Chapter VIII has analysed the various in data including data of students belonging to Maratha community who are pursuing Engineering, Medical and other disciplines.
-In paragraph 178 the Commission recorded that it obtained the information has as regards Marathas engaged in and pursuing academic career, which would also throw light on the depth of their involvement in higher education.
-In Paragraph 178, 1(b) the Commission has extracted a table for last three academic years (2014-15, 2015-16, the 2016-17) in the Engineering Courses as received from the Directorate of Technical Education of the State Government.
+318. The Commission in its report while discussing, Chapter VIII has analysed the various in including data of students belonging to Maratha community who are pursuing Engineering, Medical and other disciplines.
+In paragraph 178 the Commission recorded that it obtained the information has regards Marathas engaged in and pursuing academic career, which would also throw light on the depth of their involvement in higher education.
+In Paragraph 178, 1(b) the Commission has extracted a table for last three academic years (2014-15, 2015-16, 2016-17) in the Engineering Courses as received from the Directorate of Technical Education of the State Government.
 Out of open category seats in Diploma of 167168 Maratha achieved admission in 34,248 seats and in Graduate out of 221127, they could receive 32045 admissions, under Post Graduate out of 63795 they could secure admission in 12666 .
-Similarly details have been given about the Graduation and

-Post-Gaduation Medical Courses for three years.
+Similarly details have been given about the Graduation and Post-Gaduation Medical Courses for three years.
 In MBBS out of 4720 in the year 2015-16 Maratha received 428 seats, in other streams out of 14360 they secured 2620 seats, in the above regards table is produced hereunder:

-Academic Year Total Intake Marathas Percentage Remarks

-2015-16 MBBS-4720 MBBS-428 9.1%

-Other-14360 0ther-2620 18.2% The other

-Total 19080 3048 16% courses

-locui include

-2016-17 MBBS-5170 MBBS-270 5.2% Dental AYUSH

-other-14098 other-1059 7.5% (Aurveda

-Total 19268 1329 6.9% Unani Sidhh

-2017-18 MBBS-5170 MBBS-293 5.7% Homeopathy &

-0ther-15303 other-1019 6.7% Nursing)

-Total 20473 1312 6.4%
+Academic Year Total Intake Marathas Percentage Remarks 2015-16 MBBS-4720 MBBS-428 9.1% Total Other-14360 19080 Other-2620 3048 18.2% 16% The other courses 2016-17 MBBS-5170 other-14098 MBBS-270 other-1059 5.2% 7.5% Dental AYUSH Total 19268 1329 6.9% Unani Sidhh 2017-18 MBBS-5170 Other-15303 MBBS-293 other-1019 5.7% Homeopathy & Nursing) Total 20473 1312 6.4%